f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

 Changes the tenant to the Deployed state.
 The tenant is set up, resources are allocated to the tenant, the image is moved onto the blade, the software is installed, and after those tasks are complete, the tenant is fully deployed and running.
 If you choose this option, it takes a few minutes to complete the deployment and bring up the system.

 You may also configure **Crypto/Compression Acceleration**.
-This option may be enabled, meaning the tenant will utilize and offload to crypto (SSL/TLS) and compression hardware, or it can be disabled meaning all crypto and compression will be done in software.
-It is highly recommended to use the enabled option for best performance.
+This option is enabled by default, meaning the tenant will utilize and offload to crypto (SSL/TLS) and compression hardware, or it can be disabled meaning all crypto and compression will be done in software.
+It is highly recommended to use the default enabled option for best performance.

 In some VIPRION blades there is an option to configure an **SSL Mode** for vCMP guests.
 This option is not available in VELOS, and the behavior may be different: